AnnulusGames/MagicTween/README.md

 In addition to powerful tweening functionality compatible with traditional components, it also offers even higher-performance APIs for ECS.

+> [!NOTE]
+> MagicTween is currently provided as an experimental library.
+If you need a higher performance and stable tween library, I recommend using [LitMotion](https://github.com/AnnulusGames/LitMotion).
+LitMotion is built with minimal dependencies and a modern design, offering extremely high performance and full functionality.

 ## Table of Contents
 - [Overview](#overview)
 - [Table of Contents](#table-of-contents)